Common Mental Health Issues in Youth Across Australia

 Research from the Australian Institute of Health and Wellness shows that 26% of young people aged 15 to 24 reported having any long-term mental or behavioural issue.
 But that’s not all: genetic factors also play a role in behavioural problems other than ADHD.

-However, behavioural conditions may also stem from external issues like family problems, trauma or abuse, and bullying at school.
+Behavioural conditions may stem from external issues like family problems, trauma, abuse, and bullying at in the school environment.